eiriklied/coffee_script_article/README.md

 ### Suffixable operators

-CoffeeScript lets you suffix `if` and `unless` operators so that logical expressions can be read much like a regular sentence.
+CoffeeScript lets you suffix `if` and `unless` operators so that logical expressions can be read much like regular sentences.

 ![Suffixable operators](https://github.com/eiriklied/coffee_script_article/blob/master/images/04_suffixable.coffee.png?raw=true)